Proverbs

 As a dog returneth to his vomit, so a fool returneth to his folly.

-folly biblical foolishness
+biblical folly foolishness

 What use is wisdom when folly reigns?